At a glance

 (c) digital data stored, processed, retrieved or transmitted by elements covered under point (a) or (b) for the purposes of their operation, use, protection and maintenance;

 This is basically any computer system used to process ‘digital data’.
 Digital data is any information stored in digital form on a network and information system.
 This information can include personal data even where the data is only processed for the operation, use, protection and/or maintenance of network and information systems.
-This is one reason for the inter-relationship between NIS and the GDPR.
+This is one reason for the inter-relationship between NIS and the UK GDPR.

 Regulation 1 of NIS defines this as:

 the ability of network and information systems to resist, at a given level of confidence, any action that compromises the availability, authenticity, integrity or confidentiality of stored or transmitted or processed data or the related services offered by, or accessible via, those network and information systems.

 In essence, this refers to the concept of ‘information security’.
 You must have appropriate security measures to ensure that your systems, and the data within them, are not compromised.

 This aligns closely with established standards such as ISO/IEC 27000:2018 and well-known guidelines including the US National Institute of Standards and Technology (NIST) Special Publication 800-53: